 To be eligible nominees need to be a member of LawWorks (joining as of 6th October 2017), but the pro bono work does not have to be delivered through a LawWorks project, programme or member of our Clinic Network.

-The pro bono work does not need to be 'new' to be nominated - longstanding commitment is worthy of recognition and celebration.
+The pro bono work does not need to be 'new' to be nominated - previous nominations and more longstanding projects and commitment are worthy of recognition and celebration.
+What may seem to be a 'modest' pro bono contribution is deserving where it has made a difference.

 We welcome new members to LawWorks who wish to nominate for their pro bono work, and/or to support our charitable objectives in supporting pro bono and enabling access to justice.